Ads.txt: State of adoption

 Google has been an active proponent of ads.txt.
 From the end of October 2017 Google Display & Video 360 only buys inventory from sources identified as authorized sellers in a publisher's ads.txt file, when a file is available. ads.txt may become a requirement for Display & Video 360.

 File format

 The IAB's ads.txt specification dictates the formatting of ads.txt files, which can contain three types of record; data records, variables and comments.
 An ads.txt file can include any number of records, each placed on their own line.

 Since the ads.txt file format must be adhered to, a range of validation, management and collaboration tools have become available to help ensure ads.txt files are created correctly.

+A standard data record consists of three required fields and one optional field separated by commas.
+These fields identify the authorized advertising system, the publisher's account identifier within that system, the relationship type (either DIRECT or RESELLER), and an optional certification authority identifier.